FIWARE-AI-Marketplace/AI-Marketplace-PoC/doc/blueprints-guide.rst

 * Description of the "Base Spark on Digital Twins" blueprint
 * Example of predicting weights of animals

+A Spark Cluster with the necessary ML extensions Exchange of digital twin data via NGSI-LD Context Broker API Management framework based on Keycloack
+Tools for uploading initial data
+“Trusted Spark on Digital Twins”:
+“Base Spark on Digital Twins” blueprint modules
+IDS Connector

+An example of AI/ML platform blue print (let's call it "Basic Spark-based" blueprint) will be one based on the integration of:
+* A Spark Cluster with the necessary ML extensions supporting the execution of AI/ML algorithms
+* A Context Broker, providing the means for requesting and getting predictions ("tell me what is the time until next breakdown of this machine") as well as injecting right-time data from different sources (e.g., measurements from different sensors connected to the machine, or measurements provided by CMM machines measuring the quality of parts produced by the Milling Machine)
+* Tools for uploading big data sets (e.g., for initiating the training)
+* A  Security and API Management framework which allows to secure access to, and usage of, the NGSI-LD API that the Context Broker provides by consuming applications
+* etc

 Overview of target architecture between AI consumer and AI Service:

 .. image:: ./images/blueprints/FW-Marketplace-Consumer-Provider.png